Welcome to our superannuation hub

 How do super funds invest my money?

-Super funds invest your money in a diverse range of assets to help it grow over time - with the ultimate goal of ensuring your savings increase so you have sufficient funds when you retire.
+Super funds invest your money in a diverse range of assets to help it grow over time.

-Understanding how these investments work can help you make informed decisions about your superannuation.
-Here are a few of the most common asset classes:
+Understanding these asset classes can help you make informed decisions about your super.
+Here are a few of the most common:

 As of March 2024, total superannuation assets equalled $3.9 trillion according to the Association of Superannuation Funds of Australia (ASFA).
-Here’s how it broke down by asset class:
+The infographic to the right shows how it broke down by asset class.

-Pie chart showing the asset allocation for the superannuation industry as a whole
+Infographic showing the asset allocation for the superannuation industry as a whole.

 What investment options do I have?